Trump's Dubai real estate partner strips his image, name from luxury golf project site

 An adjacent photo of Trump’s daughter Ivanka, an executive vice president for his Trump Organization firm, was also removed from the billboard.

-Gold letters spelling out “Trump International Golf Club,” affixed to a landscaped stone wall at the entrance to the project site, were also removed later in the day, according to the Reuters photographer.
+Gold letters spelling out “Trump International Gold Club,” affixed to a landscaped stone wall at the entrance to the project site, were also removed later in the day, according to the Reuters photographer.

 Trump on Thursday postponed a planned trip to Israel amid the global backlash over his proposal.
 Israeli politicians and more than 370,000 Britons urged their governments on Wednesday to bar Donald Trump from their countries.